rails/rails/guides/source/asset_pipeline.md

 ##### Set up a CDN to Serve Static Assets

-To set up your CDN, you have to have your application running in production on the internet at a publicly available URL, for example `example.com`.
+To set up CDN, your application needs to be running in production on the internet at a publicly available URL, for example `example.com`.
 Next you'll need to sign up for a CDN service from a cloud hosting provider.
 When you do this you need to configure the "origin" of the CDN to point back at your